consfyi/data/README.md

 This repository contains all the convention data for [cons.fyi](https://cons.fyi).

-The following files are materialized:
+The following files are materialized at `https://data.cons.fyi`:
 - `/active.json`: A JSON file containing all current or upcoming cons. `timezone` will be materialized in this file.
 - `/index.json`: Names of all the cons in `/cons`.
 - `/calendar.ics`: All the active events in an ICS calendar.